rust-lang/cargo/src/doc/src/reference/unstable.md

 #### `cargo logout`

 A new `cargo logout` command has been added to make it easier to remove a token from storage.
-This supports both [`credentials` file] tokens and `credential-process` tokens.
+This supports both [`credentials.toml` file] tokens and `credential-process` tokens.

-When used with `credentials` file tokens, it needs the `-Z unstable-options` command-line option:
+When used with `credentials.toml` file tokens, it needs the `-Z unstable-options` command-line option:

 ```console